paulbusse/Hamok/docs/usage.md

 While connecting to the Ökofen system an error was detected.
 If errors are found over a longer period of time the process will stop.

+**"Could not open {file}: {error}"**

+The attribute to the -f option cannot be read; the error specifies why.

+**"Service state: MQTT: {state} - Oekofen: {state}"**

+When Hamök exits because of issues.
+The state is

+* green: if no issues where detected.
+* amber: if issues where detected but Hamök considers them recoverable.
+* red: this subsystem is causing Hamök to exit.

+One of the state must show red.